nurturelabs-co/Agentopia/README.md

 pip install agentopia
 ```

-## Do want to sell your service?
+## Want to sell your service?

-You can build a API/Data service and sell it on Agentopia Marketplace where users/AI Agents can pay for your service on per use basis with USDC on the base blockchain.
+Build and sell API/data services on the Agentopia Marketplace.
+AI agents and users can pay for your service with USDC on Base blockchain, with usage-based pricing.

 ### Build a service and sell it on Agentopia Marketplace.